hoprnet/hopr-collaboration/cli/README.md

 Chip records data e.g. 10s of data and calculates hash in an ongoing fashion in hardware and every now and then it outputs a hash and corresponding signature.
 The chip is chaining hashes by incorporating the previous hash into the following hash, similar to how a public blockchain works.
 This on-chip blockchain allows us to prove that no data has been recorded between two blocks and by providing a genesis hash that corresponds to a public blockchain hash, it provides evidence that the data could not have been provided before the block time of that hash.

 ## installation
+If you have followed the instruction of installation on the root level, please skip this part.
 1. Install [node version manager (nvm)](https://github.com/nvm-sh/nvm)
 2. Install node version 15
     ```